 Figure 156. - Series motor on a.c.

 and constant change of value in a.c. makes possible the MUTUAL INDUCTION circuit.
-This is
+This

-- and vice versa.
+current - and vice versa.
 This is not so complex - look at figure 157.
 It shows two ordinary

 Figure 157. - Mutual induction polarities.

-positive, the secondary is negative, and a SOUTH pole appears at the top of the
+positive, the secondary is negative, and a SOUTH pole appears at the top of the secondary

+or TRANSFORMER ACTION.
 Transformers are mutual induction devices for the transfer of

 IDEA NO. 2 - POLYPHASE A.C.